EresusSecurity

 • CRITICAL/HIGH Sentinel findings are closed or formally risk-accepted before release.

-• R1 thinking trace passthrough to end-users is disabled or redacted.
+• Raw reasoning-content passthrough to end-users is disabled or redacted.

 • MCP tool schemas are signed and call chain audit logging is active.